 Deploying an RPM program internally can be challenging due to staff limitations and other factors, particularly with programs that don’t offer support services.
 Management support by the RPM vendor can help practices avoid these pitfalls, ensure higher patient compliance, and greater program success.

-For example, if a patient doesn’t use their device at least 16 times a month, the practice loses a big portion of the reimbursement so these actions are critical for patient compliance and program success.
+For example, if a patient doesn’t use their device at least 16 times a month, the practice loses a big portion of the reimbursement, so these actions are critical for patient compliance and program success.
 Dealing with elderly patients who have chronic diseases doesn’t fall under the auspices of artificial intelligence, so staff still need to talk them through activities such as how to use a BP meter, which button to press, or to call and remind them to use the device.

 While 57% of U.S. medical practices already use RPM, this is expected to increase to 76% in the next two years.
 Many of the practices that adopted remote health monitoring solutions successfully have addressed these challenges and positioned themselves for future success.
 PCPs who resist usually cite time, effort, and technology as their primary challenges, as well as the cost needed to implement the solution.
 With up to 66% of practices reporting positive outcomes from implementing RPM, it appears that the effort required to overcome these barriers is worthwhile.